BabylonJS/Documentation/content/How_To/Particles/pcs_creation.md

 **Examples**

--   <Playground id="#UI95UC#2" title="Random Surface" description="Simple example of a point cloud system with random surfaces." image=""/>
+-   <Playground id="#UI95UC#2" title="Random Surface" description="Simple example of a point cloud system with random surfaces."/>
--   <Playground id="#UI95UC#3" title="Stated Surface" description="Simple example of a point cloud system with stated surfaces" image=""/>
+-   <Playground id="#UI95UC#3" title="Stated Surface" description="Simple example of a point cloud system with stated surfaces"/>
--   <Playground id="#UI95UC#4" title="Surface Color from Mesh Color" description="Simple example of a point cloud system with surface color from mesh color." image=""/>
+-   <Playground id="#UI95UC#4" title="Surface Color from Mesh Color" description="Simple example of a point cloud system with surface color from mesh color."/>
--   <Playground id="#UI95UC#5" title="Surface Color from Mesh Texture" description="Simple example of a point cloud system with surface color from mesh texture." image=""/>
+-   <Playground id="#UI95UC#5" title="Surface Color from Mesh Texture" description="Simple example of a point cloud system with surface color from mesh texture."/>
--   <Playground id="#UI95UC#6" title="Surface UV from Mesh Texture" description="Simple example of a point cloud system with surface UV from mesh texture." image=""/>
+-   <Playground id="#UI95UC#6" title="Surface UV from Mesh Texture" description="Simple example of a point cloud system with surface UV from mesh texture."/>
--   <Playground id="#UI95UC#28" title="Surface Color from Imported Mesh Texture" description="Simple example of a point cloud system with surface color from an imported mesh texture." image=""/>
+-   <Playground id="#UI95UC#28" title="Surface Color from Imported Mesh Texture" description="Simple example of a point cloud system with surface color from an imported mesh texture."/>
--   <Playground id="#UI95UC#7" title="Random Volume" description="Simple example of a point cloud system with random volume." image=""/>
+-   <Playground id="#UI95UC#7" title="Random Volume" description="Simple example of a point cloud system with random volume."/>
--   <Playground id="#UI95UC#8" title="Stated Volume" description="Simple example of a point cloud system with stated volume." image=""/>
+-   <Playground id="#UI95UC#8" title="Stated Volume" description="Simple example of a point cloud system with stated volume."/>
--   <Playground id="#UI95UC#9" title="Volume Color from Mesh Color" description="Simple example of a point cloud system with volume color from mesh color." image=""/>
+-   <Playground id="#UI95UC#9" title="Volume Color from Mesh Color" description="Simple example of a point cloud system with volume color from mesh color."/>
--   <Playground id="#UI95UC#10" title="Volume Color From Mesh Texture" description="Simple example of a point cloud system with volume color from a mesh texture." image=""/>
+-   <Playground id="#UI95UC#10" title="Volume Color From Mesh Texture" description="Simple example of a point cloud system with volume color from a mesh texture."/>
--   <Playground id="#UI95UC#11" title="Volume UV from Mesh Texture" description="Simple example of a point cloud system with volume UV from a mesh texture." image=""/>
+-   <Playground id="#UI95UC#11" title="Volume UV from Mesh Texture" description="Simple example of a point cloud system with volume UV from a mesh texture."/>
--   <Playground id="#UI95UC#28" title="Volume Color From Imported Mesh Texture" description="Simple example of a point cloud system with volume color from an imported mesh texture." image=""/>
+-   <Playground id="#UI95UC#28" title="Volume Color From Imported Mesh Texture" description="Simple example of a point cloud system with volume color from an imported mesh texture."/>

 ## Building the Mesh